clermontg/.github/profile/README.md

 The module emphasizes community-based collaborations, including features for streamlined cohort adjudication and data annotation, and modular CHoRUS AI/ML toolboxes that benefit from active community contributions.
 Integration with PhysioNet is also supported to engage the broader PhysioNet user community.

 The CHoRUS dataset and tools are designed to be accessible to users of all levels of AI/ML and clinical knowledge literacy.
 An integrated viewer (IVe) and canonical AI/ML models for Critical Care use cases are among the tools developed to provide intuitive and informative access to the dataset for users with broad clinical and technical expertise.
-Additionally, a progressive AI/ML microlearning curriculum series is proposed to support skill and workforce development activities.

 The current tasks in developments:
 1. Privacy check
 2. Clinical NLP
 3. Telemetry Physiology Data Conversion
 4. EEG Physiology Data Conversion